selfdriven-foundation/selfdriven-ai/docs/pages/thoughts.md

 - [Forget the stack, taste is what is left](https://youtu.be/A_Lv0Ze272g?si=r2s8NLzytCbGlYuP).

 ### Random
-- Non-Determinisim is a function of optimisation.
+- Optimisation is a cause of non determinism.
 - Are we a function of optimisation?
+- Specialisation is a human thing.
+- Are humans being pushed to the corner?
+- Existing as a series of eight second generations.
+- Latent space needs simulations to seek the truth - reality?

 ---